evepug/SurRidgeBambooCoral/datasets/README.md

 ### shen_sedtrap_mean_molperc.csv
 Mean and standard deviation of estimated molar percent abundances of individual amino acids in Monterey Canyon sediment trap samples, as determined from peak areas measured during GC-IRMS analysis for nitrogen isotopes.<br>Reference:<br>Shen Y., Guilderson T. P., Sherwood O. A., Castro C. G., Chavez F. P. and McCarthy M. D. (2021) Amino acid δ13C and δ15N patterns from sediment trap time series and deep-sea corals: Implications for biogeochemical and ecological reconstructions in paleoarchives.
 Geochimica et Cosmochimica Acta 297, 288–307.

+### Haltuch_et_al_2013_referencechronology.csv:
+California margin petrale sole otolith Delta14C results, which we used as a reference chronology to create age models for the Sur Ridge bamboo coral records.
+These data were generated as part of a project of the Fishery Resource Analysis and Monitoring Division, Northwest Fisheries Science Center and results were published by Haltuch et al, 2013.
+The data was obtained through personal communication with Dr. Haltuch. <br>Reference:<br>Haltuch M. A., Hamel O. S., Piner K. R., McDonald P., Kastelle C. R. and Field J. C. (2013) A California Current bomb radiocarbon reference chronology and petrale sole ( Eopsetta jordani ) age validation.
+Canadian Journal of Fisheries and Aquatic Sciences 70, 22–31.

 ### BEUTI_monthly.csv:
 Monthly values of the Biologically Effective Upwelling Transport Index from 1988-2023, as downloaded from: https://mjacox.com/upwelling-indices/. <br>Reference:<br>Jacox, M. G., Edwards, C. A., Hazen, E. L, and Bograd, S. J. (2018).
 Coastal upwelling revisited: Ekman, Bakun, and improved upwelling indices for the U.S. west coast, Journal of Geophysical Research, 123(10), 7332-7350, doi:10.1029/2018JC014187.